-As indicated below, many of the buyer's costs are related to the costs of originating the loan.
-At Abbey Mortgage, we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".
+Many of the closing costs associated with buying a home are associated with getting the loan.
+At Abbey Mortgage, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".

-We've provided a general list of these costs below, but we'll provide you a specific list of closing costs, with amounts, very soon after you complete your loan application.
+We've provided a general list of these costs below, but we'll give you a specific list of closing costs, with amounts, very soon after you have completed your application.
 At Abbey Mortgage, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.

 Standard Closing Costs